2015 GM Arnold Denker Tournament of High School Champions

 State versus State Championship

 There are three special tournaments running concurrently at the US Open.
-Besides the Denker Tournament of High School Champions, we also have the Barber Tournament of K-8 Champions and the National Girls Invitational Tournament in which each state is represented by its top girl.
-This year we will recognize those states whose representatives had the highest combined scores.
+Besides the Denker Tournament of High School Champions, we also have the Barber Tournament of K-8 Champions and the National Girls Invitational Tournament.
+This year we will recognize those states whose representatives had the highest combined score.
 If the host state has two representatives for any of the three events, only the primary representatives’ scores will count for purposes of the state team totals.
-Gift Certificates will be awarded to each player from the five highest scoring states.
+Gift Certificates will be awarded to each player from the three highest scoring states (Open to all states).
 In addition, Gift Certificates will be given to each player of the top state whose average rating of its players is U2100, U1900, and U1700.
 States must have at least two players to be eligible for team prizes.

-Each of our participants will receive a two year free membership and if a current participant is already a member then they will receive an extension of two years on their current membership.
-This two year membership will become available upon completion of the six rounds.
+Each of our participants will receive a free two year ICC membership and if a current participant is already a member then they will receive an extension of two years on their current ICC membership.
+This two year ICC membership will become available upon completion of the six rounds.